DerekHanson100/ApolloV1010/README.md

-- 👋 Hi, I’m @ApolloV
+- 👋 Hi, I’m @Derek
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things and sharing the journey with others!
-- 🌱 I’m currently learning ...
-Java/Apex/JavaScript
+- 🌱 I’m currently learning Salesforce Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects or homework to help practice what I'm learning.
 - 📫 How to reach me ...

 <!---